 Global Report on Women in Tourism 2010

-- The Global Report on Women in Tourism 2010 is the first concrete output of the UNWTO-UN Women collaboration.
+The Global Report on Women in Tourism 2010 is the first concrete output of the UNWTO-UN Women collaboration.
 This represents a first attempt to map the participation of women in tourism worldwide, with a particular focus on developing countries.
-The Launch of the Report which took place at ITB Berlin in March 2011, included presentations by UNWTO Secretary General Taleb Rifai and UN Women Director for Latin America Gladys Acosta, along with high profile women from the tourism public and private sector.

 Summary of Findings

-The Global Report provides a much clearer picture of the participation and status of women in the tourism industry than any previously available.
-It identifies where tourism can provide opportunities for income generation and economic empowerment for women, and other areas in which there are currently significant barriers to women’s success.
+The Global Report identifies where tourism can provide opportunities for income generation and economic empowerment for women, as well as current barriers to women’s success.
 The Report is divided into five thematic strands – Employment, Entrepreneurship, Education, Leadership and Community - and is based predominantly on ILO data for the Caribbean, Latin America, Asia, Africa and Oceania.
-The Preliminary Findings offers a summary of the report’s main conclusions.

 1. Women make up a large proportion of the formal tourism workforce